 Avoid using tumble dryers as much as possible.
 They consume large amounts of energy, and in some cases damage clothing resulting in replacement much sooner than air-dried clothing.

 Keep bottled water in the refrigerator.
-These are useful if the water is ever switched off, plus it also helps keep the cold air in the fridge when the door is opened.
+These are useful if the water is ever switched off, plus it also helps retain the cold air in the fridge when the door is opened.

 Contact your internet, cable, satellite, or telephone provider to see if you can reduce your bill.
 Often, if you tell them you are leaving they will offer to cut your bill in order to keep your custom.